allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 After integrating a huge number of new API’s we realized that a simple http endpoint monitoring is not enough in our case.
 We had been looking for a better approach to this.
 Slow query log is a simple concept - set a threshold at which we consider a query too slow.
-Each query that beats that threshold gets logged with all input parameters.
+Each query that exceeds that threshold gets logged with all input parameters.
 Moreover we set up metrics which indicate that some problematic query appears.
 Whether such an approach is perfect ?
 No, still we have to analyze each query and answer a question if the query is slow because